Training For Success

-Hauora Training
+Hauora Program

 Supports tauira to build essential skills for entry-level roles in health, education, and social services.
 It combines learning with hands-on experience to prepare tauira for meaningful futures